merlinthewzrd/fire_mission_logger/README.md

 Vampire Team Fire Mission Logger

+Check the latest release for the .APK to install on your Android device.

 This allows the capture of Fox 1 or Fox 2 reports on your phone.
 There is no internet required.

 Every mission you save will be saved into a single file (.csv) for the day it is saved.
 Fox 1s and Fox 2s are saved separately.